The West Sound Wildlife Shelter Mission

 In addition to our rehabilitation efforts, WSWS works with the greater western Puget Sound community on habitat and species conservation and education.
 We have partnerships with several local community groups and work with the cities of Bainbridge Island, Gig Harbor, Kingston, Port Gamble, and Poulsbo, to promote conservation, education, and awareness.

 WSWS holds state and federal rehabilitation permits from the Washington Department of Fish and Wildlife and the U.S. Fish and Wildlife Service allowing us to rehabilitate migratory birds and small and medium mammals.
 The Shelter holds a U.S. Fish and Wildlife Service permit to possess non-releasable raptors for educational programs.
 The permanent WSWS staff is comprised of the Executive Director, two full-time Licensed Wildlife Rehabilitators, two seasonal Wildlife Rehabilitation Technicians, and one Volunteer Coordinator/Wildlife Rehabilitation Assistant.
-The entire Wildlife Care team includes the shelter staff, seasonal employees, seasonal interns, more than 70 wildlife care and support volunteers, and 5 volunteer veterinarians.
+The entire Wildlife Care team includes the shelter staff, seasonal employees, seasonal interns, more than 70 wildlife care and support volunteers, and an in-house veterinarian.